-There is really not much you can do when it comes to trying to prevent you from having the above stated symptoms and pain.
-Some say the best practice you can take to try and avoid having to experience that pain.
+There is really not much you can do when it comes to trying to prevent you from having the above-stated symptoms and pain.
+Some say the best practice you can take is to try and avoid having to experience that pain.

 If after you have given yourself some time, and you are still experiencing the same level of pain and symptoms, you may just have to accept that your body was not built for these types of headphones.

-These headphones are not cheap, so you are taking a huge financial risk but if you are able to, once you have decided that your body is not very receptive to noise canceling headphone, you can try to return the pair you just invested.
+These headphones are not cheap, so you are taking a huge financial risk but if you are able to, once you have decided that your body is not very receptive to noise-canceling headphones, you can try to return the pair you just invested in.